taracybersec/php-security/readme.md

 ### 2. Encode

-This method encodes an input string to prevent XSS attacks by HTML-encoding it.
+To encode an input string, you can use the encode method.
+It encodes an input string to prevent XSS attacks by HTML-encoding it.
+This means that any special HTML characters in the string, such as "<" and ">", will be replaced with their corresponding HTML entities, "&lt;" and "&gt;", making it safe to use in an HTML document.
+The number of characters in the encoded string will be exactly the same as the number of characters in the original string.
+The method will return a string.

 ```
 use Tararoutray\PhpSecurity\Sanitize;